 Carefully (and honestly) forecast your earnings

 One of the most common mistakes new businesses owners make is to overestimate their sales and earnings in their first year of business.
 In fact, this is one of the big causes of so many businesses going under.
 Avoid this by taking time to work out a cautious estimate as well as an optimistic estimate of what your sales projections are going to be.
 Think about bumps in the road that might slow you down when it comes to product launches, such as technical glitches, legal hold ups, or staff shortages.
+Reporting your earnings can be stressful if you’ve never done it before, and you may consider outsourcing to an sme accounting firm to help you do this correctly and avoid overestimating your sales and earnings.

 Budget your ad spend carefully